aspose-slides/Aspose.Slides-Documentation/java/developer-guide/presentation-content/powerpoint-shapes/shape-types/video-frame/_index.md

 | :- |
 |**Figure: Playing video in the slide**|

-## **Set Image to Video Frame**
-To set image on a video frame, please follow the steps below:

-- Create an instance of [Presentation](http://www.aspose.com/api/java/slides/com.aspose.slides/classes/Presentation) class.
-- Obtain the reference of a slide by using its Index.
-- Add the Video Frame (containing the video file name) into the slide.
-- Set image for videoframe.
-- Write the modified presentation as a PPTX file.

-{{< gist "aspose-slides" "a1b0b7f99c2b44d84c6d" "Examples-src-main-java-com-aspose-slides-examples-Slides-Shapes-SettingImageOnAVideoFrame-SettingImageOnAVideoFrame.java" >}}

 ## **Add Embedded Video Frame to Slide**
 {{% alert color="primary" %}}